cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Cross Compiler.md

 That is pretty much it.

 Update:

-I have not tested cmake yet, ./autogen.sh and ./configure do work.
+I have not tested cmake yet, but I suspect it will work.
+I have tested ./autogen.sh and ./configure they do seem to work.
 However I did have to use "--host=arm-buildroot-linux-gnueabihf" switch with configure.

 Joe (Emacs like text editor)
 > wget https://sourceforge.net/projects/joe-editor/files/JOE%20sources/joe-4.6/joe-4.6.tar.gz